SimpleQuE Celebrates International Women in Engineering Day

 The professional and educational accomplishments of all these simpleQuE women is monumental when you consider that women are under-represented in science, math, engineering and technology (STEM) fields, which include some of the fast-growing and highest paying occupations.

-Although, engineering and computing are third and fourth on the list, these STEM fields offer the best opportunities for the greatest number of people.
+These STEM fields offer the best opportunities for the greatest number of people.
 Accounting for more than 80% of the STEM workforce, these occupations offer a higher return on educational investment and better prospects than other STEM fields.
-According to the AAUW report – Solving the Equation, women made up just 26% of computing professionals in 2013, a substantially smaller portion than 30 years ago and about the same percentage as in 1960.
-In engineering, women are even less well represented, making up just 12% of working engineers in 2013 (up from 1% in 1960).
+In engineering, although their numbers are growing, women are even less well represented, making up just 19% of working engineers in the U.S. in 2019 (up from 1% in 1960).

 In interviewing our simpleQuE engineers, it was evident that having a mentor or role model to encourage them to become an engineer was pivotal in their decision to pursue that path in higher education.
 So it is important to encourage and mentor young people, especially girls, to study one or more of the STEM fields at an early age, while they’re in school.
 Not only will it be beneficial to their future, it will be beneficial to the future of our industries.